BlythICS4U/p2-0-evancoupal321/README.md

 # p2-0 Methods Practice

 (1) Write a program which uses two methods.
-One method, called getBabbage, returns the value of the Babbage Function, **y = x<sup>2</sup>+x + 41**.
+One method, called getBabbage, returns the value of the Babbage Function, **y = x<sup>2</sup>+ x + 41**.
 The other is called isPrime and returns type boolean.
 It returns true if the number sent to it is prime and false  if the number is composite.
 For x values ranging from 35 to 50, generate the following table:

 x|y|is y prime?
 ---|---|---